-3. Management Responsibility and Accountability.
+- 3. Management Responsibility and Accountability.
 Park managers will ensure that wilderness resources are afforded maximum protection through implementation of the following actions addressing the NPS wilderness accountability and responsibilities defined in Chapter 6 Wilderness Preservation and Management policies.
-(Reference Manual #41: Appendix C provides a checklist for these items)

-(ii) Minimum Requirement Process.
+(Reference Manual #41: Appendix C provides a checklist for these items) - d.
+Administer and Protect the Wilderness Resource.
+Stewardship responsibilities for wilderness will be completed through the following: - (ii) Minimum Requirement Process.
 A process to determine the "minimum requirement" for administrative actions, proposed special uses, scientific activities, and equipment use in wilderness will be identified and established.
 It must specify how the process is to be implemented in the park and that a record of the decisions generated through this process must be kept for public inspection.